Employing this conveyor design throughout an operation achieves the added benefit of increased productivity.

 About The Author:

-Andrew Parker is Vice President for CDM Systems, Inc. He has more than 20 years of experience in the bulk material handling industry and oversees operations including conveyor design and development.
+Andrew Parker is President for CDM Systems, Inc. He has more than 20 years of experience in the bulk material handling industry and oversees operations including conveyor design and development.

 - U.S. Companies Pay For Workplace Injuries; ehstoday.com